 - Print and non-print resources, including books, periodicals, maps, DVD’s, and other materials which support the Curriculum 2.0 throughout the school

 - Resources for the effective use by our students, staff, teachers, parents and the community members

-- We work with our students, staff and teachers to use the media center resources, such as implementation of the integration of the technology with our Curriculum 2.0 curriculum for the grades K, first, second, third, fourth and fifth grades
+- We work with our students, staff and teachers to use the media center resources, such as implementation of the integration of the technology with our Curriculum 2.0 curriculum for the K, first, second, third, fourth and fifth grades

 - Spanish Collection (print and non Print)